Skip to Main Content

 Bloomberg Law

 Bloomberg Law has dockets and the corresponding case documents in bankruptcy cases.
-Dockets are available by chapter, including Chapter 7, 13, 9, 15, and 11.
+Dockets are available by chapter, including Chapter 7, 9, 11, 13, and 15.
 Documents in pdf may be linked from the docket if the docket offers a "view" option; other documents are available on request if they are available in PACER .
 Docket searching available by court, docket number, party, judge, attorney or firm, date range, and case status, plus keywords from the document descriptions.
-Specific bankruptcy docket search options include chapter number and nature of the suit (dischargeability, fraudulent transfer).
+Specific bankruptcy docket search options include chapter number and nature of the suit for adversary proceedings (dischargeability, fraudulent transfer).
+You can search by keyword or date within large dockets; use to find specific documents like a brief, petition, or reorganization plan.
 Set up docket tracking to notify you of new documents in a tracked case.

 Note that Bloomberg Law has caps on docket retrieval for law school accounts.